 10 minute read

-Want to make a concept map of your own?
+Want to create your own concept map?
 Try Lucidchart.
-It's quick, easy, and completely free.
+It's fast, easy, and totally free.

 What is a concept map?